For your videos to be eligible for monetization, you must own all the rights to commercially use all visuals and audio

 Learn more about video game and software content.

 In order for content to be in the public domain, the copyright of the work has either expired, been forfeited, or is no longer applicable.
-If you prove that the content in your video is public domain, you can monetize (depending on the scope, limitations, and commercial permissions of the license).
+If you prove that the content in your video is part of the public domain, you can monetize.

 Some cover songs may be eligible for monetization.
 To be eligible, the music publisher must claim the song through the Content ID system and elect to monetize it.

 If the song has not been claimed, you cannot monetize your video.
 Explicit written permission from the rights owner of the song should be given beforehand.

 The use of any commercial sound recording, such as an instrumental, karaoke recording, or live concert performance by the artist is not eligible for monetization.